cacabo/themetric/README.md

 - [ ] Add location to admin
 - [ ] Scroll to load more images?
 - [ ] Include the typeform
+- [ ] Title rise on hover for card?